A trip to the Eiffel Tower is incomplete without passing through this haven of tranquility and peace— The Gardens.

 Before wrapping up your trip, make sure to visit this 200-year-old Sycamore tree near the West exit (Exit 2) of the Eiffel tower.

-Planted 200 years ago, in 1814, this tree still stands out from other trees in the Garden due to its 65-feet height.
+Planted 200 years ago, in 1814, this tree still stands out from other trees in the Garden due to its 65-foot height.

 The Chimney